atlassian-labs/atlassian-sampling-processor/CONTRIBUTING.md

 # Contributing to atlassian-sampling-processor

-Thank you for considering a contribution to [Project name]!
+Thank you for considering a contribution to atlassian-sampling-processor.
 Pull requests, issues and comments are welcome.
 For pull requests, please:

 * Add tests for new features and bug fixes
 * Follow the existing style